o0shojo0o/PixelItDiscordBot/README.md

-# discrodBot
+# discordBot

-I created the discrodBot as a practice project to learn NosdeJs.
+I created the discordBot as a practice project to learn NosdeJs.
 So here are some not so perfect code examples!

 ## Installation